-Section 2 shows how to describe the liquid throughput as a function of the number of contributing processing nodes and their underlying network topologies.
+Section 2 shows how to describe introduces a testbed consisting of 363 sub-topologies and represents the liquid throughput as a function of the number of contributing processing nodes and their underlying network topologies.
 The construction of liquid schedules is presented in section 3.
 In section 4, we present measurements for the considered sub-topologies and in section 5 we draw the conclusions.